DivijH/optimization-agent/data/README.md

 ## Final Queries CSV (`final_queries.csv`)

-The `final_queries.csv` file contains 1000 carefully curated shopping queries used for testing and optimization.
+The `final_queries.csv` file contains 1000 sampled shopping queries used by real users on Etsy for testing and optimization.
+These queries are reviewed manually to remove any personally identifiable information and unethical content.
 The queries are distributed across different categories and languages:

 - **250 head queries**: High-frequency, popular search terms
 - **250 torso queries**: Medium-frequency search terms